claceio/docs/content/_index.md

 {{< hextra/feature-grid >}}

 <!-- prettier-ignore -->
-{{< hextra/feature-card title="Comparison with other solutions" icon="zoom-in" subtitle="Compared to  solutions like Coolify, Dokku etc, Clace supports:<br />➣ Declarative GitOps interface, for code and for config<br/>➣ OAuth and auditing features required by teams <br/>➣ Deploying custom apps as against deploying pre-packaged services<br/><br/>Compared to heavyweight solutions built on K8s, Clace provides:<br/>➣ Single service as against glueing together CI/CD with ArgoCD/FluxCD and IDPs<br/>➣ Easy OAuth config for app access controls<br/>➣ Simple declarative config for container and web server.
+{{< hextra/feature-card title="Comparison with other solutions" icon="zoom-in" subtitle="Compared to  solutions like Coolify, Dokku etc, OpenRun supports:<br />➣ Declarative GitOps interface, for code and for config<br/>➣ OAuth and auditing features required by teams <br/>➣ Deploying custom apps as against deploying pre-packaged services<br/><br/>Compared to heavyweight solutions built on K8s, OpenRun provides:<br/>➣ Single service as against glueing together CI/CD with ArgoCD/FluxCD and IDPs<br/>➣ Easy OAuth config for app access controls<br/>➣ Simple declarative config for container and web server.
 No YAML files, no webserver DSLs." style="background: radial-gradient(ellipse at 50% 80%,rgba(89, 67, 7, 0.15),hsla(0,0%,100%,0));" >}}

 <!-- prettier-ignore -->
-{{< hextra/feature-card title="Built for deploying internal tools" icon="cog" subtitle="Clace is built for teams to be able to securely develop and deploy internal tools:<br/>➣ Multiple apps can be updated atomically (all-or-nothing), no broken state after deployment failures.<br/>➣ Built for the full application management lifecycle across a team, not just the initial installation.<br/>➣ Security sand-boxing features which allow operations teams to easily manage applications through GitOps while allowing development teams to freely make code changes.<br/><br/> Clace apps can be:<br/>➣ Containerized apps deployed from source<br />➣ Autogenerated form interface for backend Actions<br/>➣ Hypermedia based apps served by Clace" style="background: radial-gradient(ellipse at 50% 80%,rgba(89, 67, 7, 0.15),hsla(0,0%,100%,0));" >}}
+{{< hextra/feature-card title="Built for deploying internal tools" icon="cog" subtitle="OpenRun is built for teams to be able to securely develop and deploy internal tools:<br/>➣ Multiple apps can be updated atomically (all-or-nothing), no broken state after deployment failures.<br/>➣ Built for the full application management lifecycle across a team, not just the initial installation.<br/>➣ Security sand-boxing features which allow operations teams to easily manage applications through GitOps while allowing development teams to freely make code changes.<br/><br/> OpenRun apps can be:<br/>➣ Containerized apps deployed from source<br />➣ Autogenerated form interface for backend Actions<br/>➣ Hypermedia based apps served by OpenRun" style="background: radial-gradient(ellipse at 50% 80%,rgba(89, 67, 7, 0.15),hsla(0,0%,100%,0));" >}}

-{{< hextra/feature-card title="Common use cases" icon="users" subtitle="Clace can be used by teams to:<br/>➣  Deploy web apps built with Streamlit/Gradio/FastHTML/NiceGUI etc<br/>➣ Zero config required for most common frameworks, just specify the spec to use<br />➣ Automate internal operations using Action Jobs, replacing Jenkins and Rundeck<br/>➣ Expose web apps for internal REST APIs, replacing curl and Postman<br><br>The auth and auditing features of Clace are built for use by teams.
-Clace can also be used by individuals:<br/>➣ To easily run web apps in development mode locally, without having to set up a dev environment<br/>➣ To host web apps exposed publicly, with OAuth enabled or otherwise" style="background: radial-gradient(ellipse at 50% 80%,rgba(89, 67, 7, 0.15),hsla(0,0%,100%,0));" >}}
+{{< hextra/feature-card title="Common use cases" icon="users" subtitle="OpenRun can be used by teams to:<br/>➣  Deploy web apps built with Streamlit/Gradio/FastHTML/NiceGUI etc<br/>➣ Zero config required for most common frameworks, just specify the spec to use<br />➣ Automate internal operations using Action Jobs, replacing Jenkins and Rundeck<br/>➣ Expose web apps for internal REST APIs, replacing curl and Postman<br><br>The auth and auditing features of OpenRun are built for use by teams.
+OpenRun can also be used by individuals:<br/>➣ To easily run web apps in development mode locally, without having to set up a dev environment<br/>➣ To host web apps exposed publicly, with OAuth enabled or otherwise" style="background: radial-gradient(ellipse at 50% 80%,rgba(89, 67, 7, 0.15),hsla(0,0%,100%,0));" >}}

 {{< /hextra/feature-grid >}}